-Our goal is to provide knowledge to help you prepare for and get through your chemo journey.
+Our goal is to provide knowledge to help you prepare for and navigate your chemo journey.
 Learning what you can do now is a good place to start.

 Working With Your Doctor

-Chemotherapy is only one way to treat cancer.
+Chemotherapy (chemo) is only one way to treat cancer.
 You may also have surgery, radiation therapy, or other forms of treatment.
 Chemo can treat cancer in a specific area or throughout the body.
-Your chemo doctor will create a treatment plan using specific drugs to be given on a certain schedule to meet your treatment goals.
-Working with your doctor and care team may help you stay on that schedule.
-It may be your best bet for meeting your goals.
-Here are some things you can do:
+Your oncologist will create a treatment plan using specific medications to be given on a certain schedule to meet your treatment goals.
+Working on these goals with your doctor and care team may be your best bet.
+Here are some things to discuss with your doctor:

 - Ask your doctor about what treatment goals are best for you